2026 Summer Research Opportunities with the Bill Lane Center for the American West: Organized Projects

 Bill Lane Center Organized Research Projects for 2026

 We are currently seeking students interested in contributing to the following research projects organized by the Center.
-Please review the project descriptions to learn more.
+Please review the project descriptions to learn more, or click on the project titles below.
 Students will make a defined contribution while working on a team with other students.
 In addition to the project PI, research manager Esther Conrad will work with and support students involved.
+The deadline for these opportunities is Fri.
+April 3.

 Undergraduate students from all years and disciplines are encouraged to apply.
 Coterm students are eligible if they are paying undergraduate tuition in Spring 2026.
 Eligibility for this program follows VPUE research student eligibility guidelines.
 Please review these requirements in detail before applying.
 In particular, please note: